Curriculum Policy and Overview

 At both Key Stages there is an alternative learning pathway (ALP) in which students are offered additional support in reading and literacy skills to enable progress.
 This is delivered by dedicated, specialist teaching staff and will replace some lessons in the curriculum and can lead to accessing some appropriate, entry-level qualifications in KS4.

 Threaded through all year groups is social, moral, spiritual, and cultural (SMSC) provision.
 This is an incredibly important aspect of the curriculum as it teaches young people to about growing up in modern Britain.
 This includes an appreciation and understanding of art, music, sports, and other cultural pursuits as well as developing opinions on social and moral issues in society.
 Also important is knowledge of Britain’s democratic system, including voting system and politics within cultural development.

 Life Plus is a relatively new subject taught to all year groups, Y7 (1 hour a week), Y8-Y11 (1 hour a fortnight).
 This includes all aspects of the new Relationships, Sex and Health education government statutory requirements of 2020.
 As well as including RE, citizenship, Bristish values and living in the wider world.

 To enable this range of subjects to receive appropriate time we run a two-week timetable of 50 lessons (25 each week).
 Lessons are 1 hour long although some practical subjects, such as design and technology, may have doubles to ensure there is time to cover activities.

-Full details of how learning is planned for all subject can be found below in the curriculum policy and subject plans.
+Full details of how learning is planned for all subject can be found in the curriculum policy and subject plans.